-- 1. Adjust the length of lift chain in each column to be the same length by working the lift chain around the sprockets. - 2.
-If a setscrew was used to temporarily secure the safety cam, remove the setscrew, replace with the wheelblock bolt, and tighten the wheelblock bolt.
+- 1. Adjust the length of the lift chains in each column to be approximately the same length by working the lift chain around the sprockets. - 2.
+Make sure the lift chain attached to the wheelblock is taut. - 3.
+If a setscrew was used to temporarily secure the safety cam, remove the setscrew, replace with the wheelblock bolt, and tighten the wheelblock bolt. - 1.
+Bolt the tapped plates and chain brackets together.
+See Figure 12-36.